To configure O365 apps in the Citrix Workspace app, make sure to complete the following:

 - Click Click here to retrieve Azure AD Domains to view the list of all domains.

-- Select the domain you want to federate and click Federate domain.
+- Select the domain that you want to federate and click Federate domain.

 - When you click Federate domain, the PowerShell scripts are run in the back end and the domain is federated.